Mustafa al-Siba'i: Life

 Mustafa al-Siba'i studied Islamic theology at al-Azhar University, Cairo.
-While in Egypt he went to lectures by Hassan al-Banna, founder of the Egyptian Brotherhood, and joined the Brotherhood in 1930.
+While in Egypt he went to lectures by Hassan al-Banna, founder of the Egyptian Muslim Brotherhood, and joined the Brotherhood in 1930.
 Returning to Syria, Siba'i taught at Damascus University, and in 1940 was made Dean of the Faculty of Theology.
 In 1941 he established Shabab Mohammad (Mohammad Youth), a religious paramilitary group based on the Egyptian Muslim Brotherhood.
 Shabab Mohammad allied itself with the National Bloc in resisting the French mandate.

 In 1946, al-Siba'i founded a Syrian branch of the Muslim Brotherhood, leading it through several parliamentary campaigns.
-After the United Arab Republic was formed in 1958, Gamal Nasser outlawed the Muslim Brotherhood and arrested hundreds of members.
+After the United Arab Republic was formed in 1958, Gamal Abdel Nasser outlawed the Muslim Brotherhood and arrested hundreds of members.
 Joining the underground, Siba'i supported the 1961 coup ending the UAR.
-However, the Ba'ath government which came to power in 1963 again outlawed the Muslim Brotherhood, and banned many of Siba'i's works.
+However, the Ba'athist government which came to power in 1963 again outlawed the Muslim Brotherhood, and banned many of Siba'i's works.